Quick Exit

 This exercise can be done individually or together.
 If completing this together, each of you can take a turn answering the questions on the slides below and discuss afterward.
 Sleep information and tips will be provided.
 (Note: some of the information and tips may need to be adjusted for those who work shift work.)

-Below, there are 18 question slides.
+Below, there are 17 questions about your sleep habits.
 Answer the question on each slide by clicking either “yes” or “no” or skip a slide that is not applicable to you by pressing the right arrow at the bottom of the slide.
-At the end of the activity, you will be provided with a summary of your answers.
-For the questions that were applicable to you, a value of 0/1 indicates an area to consider that may help to improve your sleep.
+Suggestions will appear regarding the benefits of certain habits, however, there are no right or wrong answers.
+Some suggestions may not be practical depending on your circumstances.

 1Hirshkowitz, M., Whiton, K., Albert, S. M., Alessi, C., Bruni, O., DonCarlos, L., Hazen, N., Herman, J., Katz, E. S., Kheirandish-Gozal, L., Neubauer, D. N., O’Donnell, A. E., Ohayon, M., Peever, J., Rawding, R., Sachdeva, R. C., Setters, B., Vitiello, M. V., Ware, J. C., & Adams Hillard, P. J. (2015).
 National Sleep Foundation’s sleep time duration recommendations: Methodology and results summary.
 Sleep health, 1(1), 40–43. https://doi.org/10.1016/j.sleh.2014.12.010